UPSC Syllabus for IAS Exam 2019 – Prelims, Mains & Personal Interview

-The UPSC Prelims Exam or Civil Services Aptitude Test (CSAT) is the first and foremost exam intended to determine the reasoning and analytical ability of a candidate.
-It consists of two objective type papers (multiple choice questions), each carrying 200 marks (total of 400 marks) with an allocated time of 2 hours each.
-This purpose of the exam is to screen the candidates for Main Examination and the marks obtained in it are not taken into consideration for the final merit.
+The UPSC Prelims Exam tests an IAS aspirant's reasoning and analytical ability.
+It consists of two objective type papers (multiple choice questions), each carrying 200 marks 2 hours allocated for each paper.
+The purpose of this exam is to screen the candidates who will proceed to write the Main Examination.
+The marks obtained in Prelims is not counted in the final merit.

-The UPSC Prelims Syllabus for IAS Prelims Paper 1
+UPSC Prelims Syllabus for IAS Prelims Paper 1 - General Studies

 Marks: 200 | Duration: Two hours | Counted for Mains Selection

-The UPSC Prelims Syllabus for IAS Prelims Paper 2
+UPSC Prelims Syllabus for IAS Prelims Paper 2 - CSAT

 Marks: 200 | Duration: Two hours | NOT Counted for Mains Selection but 33% Marks Needed for Qualifying